 The metaphors of culverted rivers running underground and roaring rapids and waterfalls inundated by the backwaters of dams along the Columbia River are at the heart of two tales about confronting the death of one's parents and the threatened extinction of the Pacific Salmon.

-Return of the Condor: The Race to Save Our Largest Bird from Extinction
+"Return of the Condor: The Race to Save Our Largest Bird from Extinction"

 Award-winning science journalist John Moir tells the riveting account of one of the most dramatic attempts to save a species from extinction in the history of modern conservation.
 Down to only twenty-two individuals in the 1980s, the condor owes its survival and recovery to a remarkable team of scientists who flouted conventional wisdom and pursued the most controversial means to save it.
 The book, which features a 32-page color-photo insert, takes readers deep into condor country.
 It also connects the condor's plight to the larger extinction crisis sweeping our planet.
-Return of the Condor was selected by the National Association of Science Writers for an Honorable Mention in their Science-in-Society Journalism Awards that recognized the book as one of five outstanding works of science journalism that were published or broadcast in 2006.
+"Return of the Condor" was selected by the National Association of Science Writers for an Honorable Mention in their Science-in-Society Journalism Awards that recognized the book as one of five outstanding works of science journalism that were published or broadcast in 2006.
 Lyons Press, 2006.
-ISBN-10: 1592289495.
-ISBN-13: 978-1592289493.
+ISBN 1592289495.
 More information.

-Rivers That Were (CDs)
+"Rivers That Were" (CDs)

-Rivers That Were is a two-part documentary by Oregon-based, award-winning producer Barbara Bernstein.
+"Rivers That Were" is a two-part documentary by Oregon-based, award-winning producer Barbara Bernstein.
 These two hours explore the long-term consequences of over a century of redesigning nature to suit commercial and industrial needs.
 The programs juxtapose the voices and viewpoints of Native Americans, barge operators, water engineers, environmentalists, policy makers and others who live and work in the watersheds of these two mythic Western rivers.